Freelance and Multi-Lingual Publishing

 I use this routinely for everything from writing HTML code to fixing binary files and generating XML through regular expressions.
 I am quite comfortable with scripting it.

-I use this for validation of XML and XHTML files, mainly for ebooks of various sorts.
+In past I've used this for validation of XML and XHTML files, mainly for ebooks of various sorts.

 As with Illustrator, I have good basic localization skills, and can do low-level graphic manipulation (palette simplification, sharpening).
-I also have some experience adjusting photos for print (Brightness, grayscale adjustment, and contrast).
+I also have experience adjusting photos for print (Brightness, grayscale adjustment, and contrast).

 LaTeX.